 Special-ops soldier Solid Snake was the protagonist and as he infiltrated secure military bases, guards would patrol the areas in various patterns which had to be memorized to avoid detection as you moved past them.

 An important milestone in video game history, Metal Gear Solid was cinematic from the start.
-It even had opening credits at the beginning of the game.
+Those opening credits at the beginning of the game made it feel like I was watching a blockbuster.

-The game was notorious for having long cutscenes but the story was so interesting that it made up for the lack of time spent actually playing the game.
-It raised the bar for narration in video games with a morality tale about the use of genetics in the military-industrial complex, which is an operation the protagonist Snake has a connection to from an earlier point in his life.
+The game was notorious for having long cutscenes but the story was so interesting that I felt it made up for the lack of time spent actually playing the game.
+It raised the bar for narration in video games with a very well-written morality tale about the use of genetics in the military-industrial complex (which the protagonist Snake may have a connection to).

-A sequel was released in 2001 for the PlayStation 2 called Metal Gear Solid 2: Sons of Liberty.
-It told an intelligent story about government censorship and had brilliant twists, despite the fact that Solid Snake is absent throughout most of the game, the main character instead being Raiden, a child soldier raised on virtual reality missions to emulate Snake.
-Kojima delighted in meta-storytelling and this game delivered.
+A sequel called Metal Gear Solid 2: Sons of Liberty was released for the PlayStation 2 in 2001.
+This game told a story that explored themes like government censorship, and it also had some pretty brilliant twists, despite the fact that Solid Snake is absent throughout most of the game.
+The main character of this game is Raiden, who is actually a child soldier raised on virtual reality missions to emulate Snake.
+Kojima often delighted in meta-storytelling and this game definitely delivered.

 This game had brought the Metal Gear series full circle with a twist that connects it to the very first game from 1987.
-The story has the usual anti-government themes, but this was perhaps the most emotional game in the series at the time, and it featured complex motivations from the main characters, some of which were not so benevolent.
+The story has the usual anti-government themes, but this was perhaps the most emotional game in the series at the time, and it featured surprisingly complex motivations from the main characters, some of which were not as benevolent as one might expect.

 Metal Gear Solid 4: Guns of the Patriots (2008) for the PlayStation 3, which shows an aging Snake on his last mission, reinvents the series again with a drama about personal identity, nostalgia and the tragedy of a wasted life.
-The cinematics in this game are longer than ever, but again I didn’t mind because the story was so entertaining.
-Gamers had to face the fact that these games were more of an interactive movie than a video game.
+The cinematics in this game are longer than ever, but again I didn’t mind because the story was so entertaining (gamers had to face the fact that these were more interactive movies than games).

-The Afghanistan-set Metal Gear Solid V: The Phantom Pain (2015) would soon follow, furthering the theme of war creating more monsters than it destroys.
+The Afghanistan-set Metal Gear Solid V: The Phantom Pain (2015) would soon follow, furthering one of the best themes in these games: that war creates more monsters than it destroys.

 Other great games in the series:

-- Metal Gear Solid: The Twin Snakes (2004), the GCN remake of Metal Gear Solid for the PlayStation with better graphics.
+- Metal Gear Solid: The Twin Snakes (2004), the GCN remake of the PS1 game Metal Gear Solid but with better graphics.

 - Metal Gear Solid: Portable Ops (2006) for the PSP.